Everyone

 • working extra hours.

 Penal rates are negotiated between an employee and an employer.
-They may be included as part of the employment agreement or negotiated as a one-off.
+They may be included as part of the or negotiated as a one-off.
 Employees should check their employment agreement to see if they are entitled to any penal rates.

 Overtime or extra shifts